After opening 1NT many players use the Styaman respons 2 when they have a major suiter of 5 cards

 3![]() ![]() |

-* What is color of your singleton
+* What is the color of singleton ?

 and